 By the way, the idea of using cameras in the place of car mirrors is older than you might think.
 The early 1990s saw concept cars equipped with cameras, but they have not been implemented on cars produced in mass for the general public until recently because the camera technology was not reliable enough for real-world application, and the computers required to operate the cameras were too expensive.

 Needless to say, the technology has advanced enough in the intervening decades that it is now feasible to equip automobiles with cameras and video displays to replace rear and side mirrors.
 The primary impediment to their implementation now is the car safety laws in place that require vehicles on American roadways to be equipped with mirrors.
-In order for the march toward rearview cameras instead of mirrors to proceed, the applicable state and federal laws that govern automobile safety must be changed or updated, and that is a process that is going to take some time.
+For the march toward rearview cameras instead of mirrors to proceed, the applicable state and federal laws that govern automobile safety must be changed or updated, and that is a process that is going to take some time.

 In all fairness, mirrors do have some advantages over cameras.
 Because mirrors do not require computers to operate, they cannot be hacked, don’t crash, never run slow, and are overall more reliable than cameras and their attendant technology.
 Furthermore, a mirror is much easier and less expensive to replace if it becomes damaged than a camera would be, as well as being arguably more resistant to sustaining damage in the first place.